alicoding/node-transifex/README.md

 #### languageStatisticsMethods

-The `languageStatisticsMethods` function returns the statistics for all the resouce_slug for the specified language_code.
+The `languageStatisticsMethods` function returns the statistics for all the resource_slug for the specified language_code.
 The specific data returned per language are:

 * completed: the percentage of the resource that has been translated for the language.
 * translated_entities: the number of entities that have been translated for the language.